thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 private: false
 mainImage: images/articles/dynamic-routes.jpg
 img-src: images/articles/dynamic-routes.jpg
-byline: Handling a dynamic route is Drupal 8 is much different than it was in previous versions of Drupal.
+byline: Handling a dynamic route in Drupal 8 is much different than it was in previous versions of Drupal.
 A little more foot work is needed since the routing layer is now Symphony based.
 date: 2017-12-03
 ---